ARF-DEV/caffeine_adct_bot/README.md

 - pause / switch currently playing music

 ## requirement:
-this bot required yt-dlp and ffmpeg to be installed on your machine to be used
+this bot required yt-dlp and ffmpeg to be installed on your machine

 note: this bot currently developed for personal use